AztecProtocol/aztec-packages/docs/docs/dev_docs/cli/cli-commands.md

 - It looks for a `package.json` and updates all `@aztec/` dependencies to the versions the sandbox expects.
 - It looks for `Nargo.toml` at the `--contract` paths specified and updates all `aztec.nr` dependencies to the versions the sandbox expects.
 - It outputs the changes.

+The sandbox must be running for the update command to work unless there the project defines `@aztec/aztec-sandbox` as a dependency, in which case the command will compare against the version listed in `package.json`.

 :::info